informatics-isi-edu/iobox-win32/README.md

      By default, the pattern is applied to the basename of the file.
    - **dir_cleanup_patterns**: if present, it contains an array of patterns.
 Empty subdirectories of the `inbox` will be deleted only if their relative path matches any of the patterns of `dir_cleanup_patterns`.
 By default, all the empty subdirectories of the `inbox` will be deleted.
+It propagates to the inner rules.
+An inner rule might overwrite it; however, that will apply ** only to the failure cases**.
    - **workflow_files**: specifies a list of files, each containing a workflow in JSON format for a monitored directory.
      The files names should specify the full path.
      The workflows are appended to the list of **monitored_dirs**.